ABC World News Tonight: History

 ABC began a nightly newscast in the summer of 1948, when H. R. Baukhage and Jim Gibbons hosted News and Views.
 This was succeeded by After the Deadlines in 1951 and All Star News in 1952.
 In the fall of 1953, John Daly began anchoring the then-15-minute John Daly and the News.
-Daly, who had served as host of the CBS game show What's My Line? contemporaneously, anchored the newscast until 1960, with multiple hosts and formats succeeding him.
+Daly, who served as host of the CBS game show What's My Line? contemporaneously, anchored the newscast until 1960, with multiple hosts and formats succeeding him.
 Anchors of the program during the early 1960s, sometimes for short periods, included Alex Dreier, John Secondari, Fendall Winston Yerxa, Al Mann, Bill Shadel, and the three-person team of John Cameron Swayze (formerly of NBC), Bill Lawrence, and Bill Sheehan.
-In 1962, Ron Cochran was appointed as full-time anchor, staying with the program until 1965.
+In 1962, Ron Cochran was appointed as full-time anchor, staying with the program, entitled, “Ron Cochran with the News”, until 1965.
 After Cochran left the program, Peter Jennings, a Canadian journalist who was 26 years old at the time, was named anchor of the retitled Peter Jennings with the News.

-In 1967, the inexperienced Jennings left the anchor chair and was reassigned by the news division as an international correspondent for the news program.
-The newly renamed ABC News was hosted, in succession, by Bob Young (October 1967 to May 1968), and then by Frank Reynolds (May 1968 to December 1970), who was later joined by Howard K. Smith (May 1969 to December 1970).
+In December 1967, the inexperienced Jennings left the anchor chair and was reassigned by the news division as an international correspondent for the news program.
+The newly renamed ABC Evening News was hosted, in succession, by Bob Young (January 1968 to May 1968), and then by Frank Reynolds (May 1968 to December 1970), who was joined by Howard K. Smith in May 1969.
 The program expanded from 15 to 30 minutes in January 1967, nearly 3 1/2 years after both CBS and NBC had expanded their evening news programs to a half-hour.

 Reasoner, Smith, and Walters

-Harry Reasoner, formerly of CBS News and 60 Minutes, joined ABC News in 1970 to co-anchor the relaunched and renamed ABC Evening News with Smith, beginning that December, replacing Reynolds.
+Harry Reasoner, formerly of CBS News and 60 Minutes, joined ABC News in 1970 to co-anchor ABC Evening News with Smith, beginning that December, replacing Reynolds.
 The ratings increased steadily, but still remained in third place, behind dominant CBS and NBC.
 In 1975, Howard K. Smith was moved to a commentator role, and Reasoner briefly assumed sole-anchor responsibilities until he was paired with Barbara Walters, who became the first female network anchor when she joined the program on October 4, 1976.
 Ratings for the nightly news broadcast declined shortly thereafter, possibly due in part to the lack of chemistry between Reasoner and Walters.
 Reasoner would eventually return to CBS and 60 Minutes, while Walters became a regular on the newsmagazine 20/20.